 Once your metrics and KPIs are selected, having a proper mechanism in place to track them will be crucial.

 In addition to the status of the KPI, it’s critical to understand how it’s trending.
 KPIs rarely improve on their own.
-Also, layer in what initiatives have been completed and will be completed towards improving the KPI.
+Also, layer in what initiatives have been completed and will be completed toward improving the KPI.

 Successful organizations pair the quantitative elements of KPIs with qualitative information.
-They combine the “what” with the “why”.
+They combine the “what” with the “why.”
 The “why” provides the context on the trending of a KPI.

 Having a tool and process that easily enables this will make your progress updates informative and actionable, improving the likelihood that you will reach your goals.

-AchieveIt is the platform that large organizations use to get their biggest, most important initiatives out of the boardroom and into reality.
-Too many great ideas never quite make it across the finish line, because there’s no real way to keep everyone on course and keep everything on track.
+AchieveIt is the platform large organizations use to get their most significant, essential initiatives out of the boardroom and into reality.
+Too many great ideas never quite make it across the finish line because there’s no real way to keep everyone on course and keep everything on track.
 What does it take to actually guide these initiatives all the way through to completion?
 You’ve got to:

-- Get everything in view – so you can see what’s happening with every initiative, at every level, from the enterprise to the individual, in real-time.
+- Get everything in view: See what’s happening with every initiative, at every level, from the enterprise to the individual, in real-time with a KPI dashboard.

-- Get everyone engaged – with an easy-to-use platform that connects your organization from the executive leadership to the project teams, keeping everyone accountable and on the same page.
+- Get everyone engaged: An easy-to-use platform that connects your organization from the executive leadership to the project teams, keeping everyone accountable and on the same page.

-- Get every possible advantage – not only because you have the premier platform in this space, but because you can draw on the experience and best practices of our execution experts.
+- Get every possible advantage: Benefit from the premier platform and draw on the experience and best practices of our execution experts.